flash76/macbingsearcher/README.md

 ## bot
 I made a UI test that painstakingly clicks all of the buttons, to reach maximum search points per day.
 I actually don't know if this works because my points are maxed out for today, so I have to try tomorrow

+also...
+you do this at your own risk (if you even use this crap)